scpyork/Instructions/Python.md

 ## Adding packages
 Open Anaconda Shell (or terminal for unix users):

 `conda install <package e.g. pip>` - this installs the pip package manger, which may also be used to install libraries from the pypy repository.

-Then you can `pip install <package>`
+Alternative method: `pip install <package>`

 ## Useful packages
  - pandas* - dataframe panels and general datamonging
  - ipython* - interactive usage